bskaggs/ghidra-docker/README.md

 docker run -it --rm -m 1G --env GHIDRA_DEFAULT_USER=wffried bskaggs/ghidra
 ```

-There is also a helm chart in the [ghidra directory](/ghidra) that will create a one-pod StatefulSet with a persistent volume for storing the repository information
+There is also a helm chart for kubernetes in the [ghidra directory](/ghidra) that will create a one-pod StatefulSet with a persistent volume for storing the repository information.